kalsan/compony/doc/guide/nesting.md

 Note that only the root component runs authentication and authorization.
 Thus, be careful which components you nest.

-To create a sub-component, use `sub_comp` in a component's content block.
+To create a sub-component, use `render_sub_comp` in a component's content block.
 Any keyword arguments given will be passed to the sub-component.
-It is strictly recommended to exclusively use `sub_comp` (or its [resourceful](./resourceful.md) pendent) to nest components, as this method makes a component aware of its exact nesting.
+It is strictly recommended to exclusively use `render_sub_comp`, `sub_comp` or its [resourceful](./resourceful.md#nesting-resourceful-components) pendent to nest components, as this method makes a component aware of its exact nesting.

 Here is a simple example of a component that displays numbers as binary: